 Jack first became homeless when he was just 19 years old.
 Things got worse when his dad died suddenly and he turned to drink and drugs as a coping mechanism.

 "I'd never really done anything to sort my life out before but the people at HARP were really nice.
 They could tell I was scared and tried to make me feel comfortable.
 The staff spoke to me like I’m human and supported me with no judgement – they didn’t look down their noses at me.”

 Who is Bluebird for?

-For young people experiencing homelessness, early intervention is key.
+For people experiencing homelessness, early intervention is key.
 If support can be given early in life, repeat cases of homelessness can be prevented, and people are more likely to avoid getting stuck in the revolving door of homelessness.